 Taking the time to sit quietly and calmly together to reflect on their learning is incredibly beneficial to students.
 Research into the mental health of young people has shown the importance of mindfulness, and these moments of silent thought provide the space they need to reflect on themselves, their lessons, and the wider world in a deeply moving and positive way.

 Our meetings are a really interesting time to think through what is ahead in the day.John

 Students will attend their morning school sessions with their teachers.
 These cover all the mandatory subjects on the National Curriculum as well additional subjects provided by each school.
 Students often get a break between their different lessons to give them space to think about what they’ve learned and prepare for their next session.

-Younger students in nursery, reception and junior schools can also have lessons in the Forest Schools that are run by the different institutions.
+Younger students in early years and primary schools can also have lessons in the Forest Schools that are run by the different institutions.
 These lessons get the students out of the classroom and into nature, where they can learn valuable outdoor skills, develop a love for the natural world and feel confident within it.

 Lunchtime is a social time in a Quaker school.
 The schools all have their own catering services with specially created menus to give students healthy and varied meal choices.
 These can be tailored to the events that are happening around the school to enhance their learning and experiences.

 We also use lunchtime as extra time for extra-curricular study.
 Many schools run clubs and activities that students can sign up to and enjoy.
 These can be anything and often schools listen to the interests of their students and bring in new activities based off their feedback.

 As a student there is no place where I can imagine having been happier, or more supported, encouraged to achieve and to do so on my own terms.Past sixth form student at Leighton Park